ConsenSys/daisy-docdash/tutorials/Daisy-Widget.md

 Clicking the button will open MetaMask and prompt the user to sign the details of the subscription agreement.
 Once signed, the agreement is sent to Daisy to be executed on the Ethereum blockchain by one of two ways.

-**Backend Way:** The first, recommended way is to pass a `handleSignedAgreement` prop to `SubscribeButton`.
+**Backend Way**: The first, recommended way is to pass a `handleSignedAgreement` prop to `SubscribeButton`.
 This handler is responsible for sending the signed agreement to your backend where it needs to be submitted with [`submit()`](https://docs.daisypayments.com/module-browser-DaisySDK.html#submit), and then returning the server response.

 ```js
 const signedAgreementHandler = async submitArgs => {